huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_queue.md

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the dli queue resource.
 If omitted, the provider-level region will be used.
 Changing this will create a new VPC channel resource.

+* `elastic_resource_pool_name` - (Required, String) Specifies the name of the elastic resource pool to which the queue belongs.

+  ~> This parameter cannot be updated and will not trigger ForceNew(, only an error will be thrown).

+* `resource_mode` - (Required, Int, ForceNew) Specifies the queue resource mode.
+  The valid value is as follows:
+  + 1: indicates the exclusive resource mode.

+  Changing this parameter will create a new resource.

 * `name` - (Required, String, ForceNew) Name of a queue.
 Name of a newly created resource queue.
 The name can contain only digits, letters, and underscores (\_), but cannot contain only digits or start with an underscore (_).
 Length